-Why is My "Maintenance Required" Light Flashing On and Off?
+Why Is My "Maintenance Required" Light Flashing On and Off?

 My car is getting to the age where a lot of lights are coming on and flashing, most notably the maintenance light.
 When I start the car, it will flash on and off for five seconds and then turn off again.
-I did a little research in my handy owner's manual, and found out that the flashing maintenance light is nothing to panic at.
+I did a little research in my handy owner's manual and found out that the flashing maintenance light is nothing to panic at.
 It's basically just telling you that your car will need some kind of scheduled service soon.
 It could be an oil change, a tuneup, or maybe you need a new timing belt.

 Depending on your vehicle, the maintenance light will be activated at different mileage points.
 Sometimes the maintenance light will come on every few thousand miles to let you know it's time for an oil change.
-Sometimes it will only come on at 60,000 mile intervals or some very large number like that to let you know that you need a major tuneup.
+Sometimes it will only come on at 60,000-mile intervals or some very large number like that to let you know that you need a major tuneup.

-"Maintenance Required" vs "Check Engine"
+"Maintenance Required" vs. "Check Engine"

 The "maintenance required" light is not to be confused with the "check engine" light.
 The picture at the top of this article shows your standard "maintenance required" light; the pictures below show standard "check engine" lights.